Hareem-K/ENSF608_TeamProject/README.md

 # ENSF 608 – Team Project

 To avoid merge conflicts, **each person will use their own branch**.
-Please **do not push directly to `main`** — I will merge everything at the end.
+Please **do not push directly to `main`** — all merges will be handled by Hareem at the end.

-Below are the quick steps to create and use your own branch.
+Below are instructions for setting up your branch, contributing to the SQL file, and completing the remaining project tasks.

 ---